 We have developed a robust drug discovery platform in the area of epigenetics.
 Focusing on the inhibition of BET bromodomains, we are developing novel small molecules for indications in the areas of oncology and other disorders with significant unmet medical need.
 In April 2016, we initiated a Phase I clinical trial with ZEN-3694 in mCRPC patients, an indication with significant unmet need.
 The trial has been completed and met its primary safety endpoints, identified a maximum tolerated daily dose of 60 mg for the single agent (ZEN-3694), and provided valuable pharmacokinetic data.
 ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile.
 In December 2016, we initiated a Phase 1b/2a combination clinical trial in mCRPC patients, dosing ZEN-3694 in combination with enzalutamide.
-In this Phase 1b/2a trial, we are evaluating the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
-The trial encompasses a dose escalation phase and an expansion phase, designed to potentially demonstrate early proof of concept.
+In this Phase 1b/2a trial, we evaluated the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
+The trial encompassed a dose escalation phase and an expansion phase, designed to potentially demonstrate early proof of concept.
 We believe this positions us at the forefront of development of BET Bromodomain inhibitors for the treatment of cancer.
-The phase 2 portion of this trial is currently ongoing.
+The phase 2 portion of this trial has now been completed.
+The data show that ZEN-3694 + enzalutamide provided a significant and meaningful radiographic progression-free survival benefit of approximately 39 weeks compared to approximately 24 weeks for patients receiving only the AR antagonist.
 In March 2019, we initiated a clinical trial evaluating a combination of ZEN-3694 and talazoparib (PARP inhibitor developed by Pfizer) in patients with locally advanced or metastatic triple negative breast cancer and without a germline mutation in BRCA1/2.
 We also look to expand the development of ZEN-3694 into immuno oncology combinations, as well as other solid tumor cancers beyond mCRPC and TNBC.
-We will also expand our platform with other novel epigenetic targets.